Threaded rings are hardware components that join two parts, such as a lid and container, using interlocking male and female threads.

 Common examples where threaded inserts are used include: lidded boxes, urns, bowls, and jars.

-Using thread bushings allows a woodturner of any skill to quickly add threaded lids to their projects.
+Using thread bushings, allows a woodturner of any skill, to quickly add threaded lids to their projects.

 The threaded ring sets are knurled on the outside surface allowing the threaded hardware to be glued into the vessel and lid.